 This command is used to establish the traffic policing style for the specified class.
 The two-rate form of the police command uses two data rates and two burst sizes, resulting in three outcomes: conform, exceed and violate.
 The first two data parameters are the conforming data rate and burst size.
 The conforming data rate is specified in kilobits-per-second (Kbps) and is an integer from 1 to 4294967295, while the conforming burst size is specified in kilobytes (KB) as an integer from 1 to 128.
 The next two data parameters are the peak data rate and burst size.
 The peak data rate is specified in kilobits-persecond (Kbps) as an integer from 1 to 4294967295, while the peak burst size is specified in kilobytes (KB) as an integer from 1 to 128.
-The next two data parameters are the peak data rate and burst size is specified in kilobytes (KB) as an integer from 1 to 128.
 Note that the peak data rate must be equal to or greater than the conforming data rate.